NethServer/docs/administrator-manual/en/mail.rst

 Outlook deleted mail
 ====================

-Unlike almost any IMAP clients, Outlook does not move deleted messages to the trash, but simply mark them as "deleted".
+Unlike almost any IMAP client, Outlook does not move deleted messages to the trash folder, but simply marks them as "deleted".

 It's possibile to automatically move messages inside the trash using following commands: ::